 Sam sat at her desk, shoulders slumped.
-This was the third time her boss had spoken to her about the proposal today.
+This was the third time her boss had spoken to her about the report today.
 It was due in a few days and she noticed the situation was getting worse.

-Is Sam’s situation unusual?
 Not in my experience.
-Over the years I’ve seen many “hovering” leaders who wait anxiously for their team to deliver something, unable to relax until it’s completely done with.
+Over the years I’ve seen many “hovering” leaders who wait anxiously for their team to deliver something, unable to relax until it’s done.
 It’s not that they want to be this way.
-It’s simply because they have a lack of trust in the ability of their team.
+It’s simply because they have a lack of trust in their team to deliver.

 Lack of trust has a tendency to ruin productivity and leads to micromanagement.
 Many leaders have difficulty learning to let go, and a lack of trust is often the root cause.

-1. Lack of trust kills productivity
+1. Lack of Trust Kills Productivity

 Leaders will start to spend much of their time monitoring the work of their team.
-Instead of letting people get on with the task, they will ask more questions and interrupt the work.
+Instead of letting people get on with the work, they will ask more questions and interrupt the work.

-Not only does this kill productivity for the leader, but it also ruins the team member’s flow and autonomy.
+Not only does this kill productivity for the leader, it also ruins the team member’s flow and autonomy.
 They aren’t able to work solidly for long until the questions start.
 Or they’re forced to buddy up with somebody else who is more experienced because the boss doesn’t think they’re up to the task.

 All of these actions will make you a less effective leader.
 Until you learn to trust.

-2. Lack of trust dilutes accountability
+2. Lack of Trust Dilutes Accountability

 An important characteristic of good leaders is the ability to hold their teams accountable.
 Unfortunately, when a leader doesn’t believe her team is up to a task, this has the potential to dilute accountability in the team.
-Let’s see how.

-Unfortunately, Tom’s lack of trust in Sam’s ability gets the better of him and he start to take over.
-He makes changes, tells Sam to do things differently and basically starts to take command.
+Unfortunately, Tom’s lack of trust in Sam’s ability gets the better of him and he starts to take over.
+He makes changes, tells Sam to do things differently and basically starts to take charge.

 Instead of trying to do a great job to start with, she will do just enough work to hand over to Tom, who will change it all anyway.

-Now, who is accountable for the proposal?
+Now, who is accountable for the report?
 It was Sam, but now Tom is all over it.
-Since he got himself so heavily involved, he has made himself responsible for doing the work.
+Since he became so heavily involved, he has made himself responsible for doing the work.

-In the previous situation, Sam started to give up.
-She observed Tom’s increasing micromanagement and noticed that he has a lack of trust in her ability.
+In the previous example, Sam started to give up.
+She saw Tom’s increasing micromanagement and noticed that he has a lack of trust in her ability.
 Unfortunately, Sam starts to lose belief in her own ability too.

 Instead of working independently and trying to make the best of it, she starts to doubt herself.
-She starts to look for Tom’s opinion on every minor detail of the proposal, because she now thinks she’s not good enough to make the decisions.
+She starts to look for Tom’s opinion on every minor detail of the report, because she now thinks she’s not good enough to make the decisions.

-Tom now sees Sam defer to him constantly, on every detail of the proposal.
+Tom now sees Sam defer to him constantly, on every detail of the report.
 He didn’t trust her ability before, and now he has even more evidence that he was right.

 Tom lacks trust.
 Sam notices this and loses confidence.
 Tom sees this loss of confidence as confirmation that he was correct not to trust Sam.

-On and on we go, in a downward spiral.
+Now they are in a downward spiral.